Read this article summarized with

 Useful VLC shortcuts:

-• Shift+Left Arrow – jump back 10 seconds
+• Shift+Left Arrow to jump back 10 seconds

 Flag anything unclear for a second pass:

-This first pass produces messy timestamped notes.
-That is expected.
+The first pass produces messy timestamped notes.
+That’s expected.

-Convert timestamped notes into clean, discrete action statements.
+Convert the notes into clean, discrete action statements.

-Remove: operator walking between stations, redundant movements, off-topic conversation, visible mistakes that were corrected.
+Remove: operator walking between stations, redundant movements, off-topic conversation, visible mistakes that got corrected.

 Keep: every action that affects the workpiece or machine, tool specifications, safety-related movements, quality checks, timing requirements.